Why Become a Licensed Engineer?

 Once you have graduated with a bachelor’s degree and passed the FE exam, you can apply for certification as an Engineer Intern (EI) with FBPE.
 In this capacity, you will continue on your journey toward professional licensure by gaining engineering experience.

-Having passed both the FE and PE exams, gained the required engineering experience and met other requirements, you are ready for your next step: applying for licensure as a Professional Engineer in Florida.
+Having passed both the FE and PE exams, gained the requisite engineering experience, and met other requirements, you are ready for your next step: applying for licensure as a Professional Engineer in Florida.

 Requirements to Apply for the PE Exam